 “I forgot to ask if you needed a ride home.”

 “Oh.
 No, I’m good.
-I’ll just walk,” I gave him a small smile, avoiding his eyes.
+I can walk.”
+I gave him a small smile, avoiding his eyes.

-“I’ll just use it as some time to go over some plays,” I reassured him.
-Actually, I had no plans of going home, not this early at least.
-I don’t know if my brother is home or not.
+“I’ll just use it as some time to go over plays,” I reassured him with no actual plans of going home—not this early at least.
+I didn’t know if my brother was home or not.

 “Okay,” Rafe sounded unconvinced.

 “Well,” I slipped my shoes back on, “bye.”

 Maybe Rafe was happy to see me go.